umano/AndroidSlidingUpPanel/README.md

 Android Sliding Up Panel
 =========================

-This library provides a simple way to add a draggable sliding up panel (popularized by Google Music, Google Maps and Rdio) to your Android application.
-Umano Team <3 Open Source.
+This library provides a simple way to add a draggable sliding up panel (popularized by Google Music and Google Maps) to your Android application.

 As seen in Umano Android App (now acquired by Dropbox):